ribajs/doc/doc/reference/extras/binders/touch-events.md

 </div>
 ```

-This binder uses `TouchsEventService` to trigger the additional events, check out the <a rv-scroll-to-on-click="'#touch-events-service'" href="#touch-events-service" data-offset="80">TouchEventsService</a> to find out what additional events are available.
+This binder uses `TouchEventsService` to trigger the additional events, check out the <a rv-scroll-to-on-click="'#touch-events-service'" href="#touch-events-service" data-offset="80">TouchEventsService</a> to find out what additional events are available.